zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - html unsorted list
 \-- table
     \-- tr
-        \-- change_log_link - @param back_trace|null $back the back trace url for the undo functionality
+        \-- change_log_link - @param array $url_arr the url vars of the calling page for the back link of the undo butto n
-        \-- change_log_named - @return string with the html code to show one row of the changes of sandbox objects e.g. a words
+        \-- change_log_named - @param array $url_arr the url vars of the calling page for the back link of the undo butt on
     \-- tbl
         \-- change_log_link_list - show all link changes of an object e.g. a word as a table
         \-- change_log_list - show all changes of a named user sandbox object e.g. a word as table